ScottKirvan/Unreal-Visual-Pinball/README.md

 - **dev** - development branch - more likely to be unstable, buggy, or fuggly.

 ## Current Status
+Greetings and welcome!
+First, a quick word of warning:  This is an in-development project - it is not ready for play-testing and no playable games have been built with it yet.

 Refactoring and reorganizing.
 Creating proper modules and getting things scoped properly.

 Wanna play along?
 Help is welcome - you can contact me on my